serenity-is/docs/api/js/corelib/@serenity-is/namespaces/Decorators/functions/responsive.md

 ## Deprecated

 This is no longer used as all dialogs are responsive.
+Prefer direct `static [Symbol.typeInfo]` pattern.